microsoft/ai-developer/Dotnet/challenges/Challenge-02.md

     "AOI_API_KEY": "Replace with your AOI API key",
     ```

-1. Navigate to the `Chat.razor.cs` and Implement the following code to add the Azure OpenAI Chat Completion service to the Kernel object.
+1. Navigate to the `Chat.razor.cs` and Implement the following code to add the Azure AI Foundry Chat Completion service to the Kernel object.

     ```CSharp
-    //Add Azure OpenAI Chat Completion
+    //Add Azure AI Foundry Chat Completion
     kernelBuilder.AddAzureOpenAIChatCompletion(
         Configuration["AOI_DEPLOYMODEL"],
         Configuration["AOI_ENDPOINT"]!,